AlexDelitzas/fcdae-neural-signal-denoising/README.md

 ## Requirements

-* Python (tested with v[TODO]): Used for the data generation and the network's development
+* Python (tested with v3.8): Used for the data generation and the network's development

 * Matlab (tested with R2020b): Used for the development of the wavelet denoising methods to compare the network's performance